ubgith/ubrepo/README.md

 # ubrepo
-Learning about the Git and GitBub
+Learning about the Git and Github